Research & Publications †

 ( † Disclaimer: This search is powered by PubMed, a service of the U.S. National Library of Medicine.
 PubMed is a third-party website with no affiliation with Cleveland Clinic.)

-Steven Nissen, MD, is the Chairman of the Robert and Suzanne Tomsich Department of Cardiovascular Medicine located on the main campus of Cleveland Clinic.
-He was appointed in 2006.
-Prior to this, he served nine years as Vice-Chairman of the Department of Cardiology and five years as Medical Director of the Cleveland Clinic Cardiovascular Coordinating Center (C5), an organization that directs multicenter clinical trials.
+Steven Nissen, MD, is the Chairman of the Robert and Suzanne Tomsich Department of Cardiovascular Medicine at Cleveland Clinic’s Sydell and Arnold Miller Family Heart & Vascular Institute.
+He was appointed to this position in 2006 after serving nine years as Vice Chairman of the Department of Cardiology and five years as Medical Director of the Cleveland Clinic Cardiovascular Coordinating Center (C5), an organization that directs multicenter clinical trials.

-Dr. Nissen’s research during the last two decades has focused on the application of intravascular ultrasound (IVUS) imaging for the assessment of progression and regression of coronary atherosclerosis.
-He has served as International Principal Investigator for several large IVUS multi-center atherosclerosis trials.
+Dr. Nissen’s research during the last two decades has focused on the application of intravascular ultrasound (IVUS) imaging to study the progression and regression of coronary atherosclerosis.
+He has served as International Principal Investigator for several large IVUS multicenter atherosclerosis trials.

-One-year term as president of the American College of Cardiology (ACC) from March 2006 to March 2007.
-He served on the ACC Executive Committee 2004-2008.
-He served 10 years as a member of Board of Trustees of the ACC.
-He has served several terms on the Program Committee for ACC Annual Scientific Sessions.
+He is heavily involved with the American College of Cardiology (ACC), serving as President from March 2006 to March 2007, a member of the ACC Executive Committee from 2004 to 2008, and spending 10 years as a member of the organization’s Board of Trustees.
+In addition, Dr. Nissen has served several terms on the Program Committee for the ACC Annual Scientific Sessions.

 Dr. Nissen served as a member of the CardioRenal Advisory Panel of Food and Drug Administration (FDA) for five years, and as chair of the final year of his membership.
 He continues to serve as a periodic advisor to several FDA committees as a Special Government Employee.